Pringled/pyversity/README.md

 </h2>

-Pyversity is a small, fast library for diversifying retrieval results.
+Pyversity is a fast, lightweight library for diversifying retrieval results.
 Retrieval systems often return highly similar items.
 Pyversity efficiently re-ranks these results to encourage diversity, surfacing items that remain relevant but less redundant.

 It implements several popular strategies such as MMR, MSD, DPP, and Cover with a clear, unified API.
 More information about the supported strategies can be found in the [supported strategies section](#supported-strategies).